molgenis/molgenis-emx2/README.md

     - somewhat REST like but tuned to our needs
     - make it easy for non REST specialists to use
     - aim to minimize the number of calls

-## Todo and open issues

-### Done

-*  composite foreign key
-*  fix if drop schema also removes all roles for this schema
-*  show only schemas in navigator if anonymous or logged in user can view
-*  ensure columns are retrieved in same order as they were created
-*  remove 'plus' from central if you don't have permission
-*  implement settings to point to custom bootstrap css URL
-*  implement menu setting so we can standardize menu as a default setting
-*  implement show/hide of columns
-*  implement order of columns in table view,
-*  enable user role based menu visibility
-*  ensure all roles of current user in current schema are returned
-*  upload files directly into postgresql
-*  class column in superclass so that can filter on type on export and query
-*  simplify multiple reference so better understandable how data looks like
-*  in schema editor, only show local attributes for subclass, not all
-*  fix graphql link in menu
-*  change password via ui possible
-*  enable overlapping composite foreign key for ref_array (trigger difficult!)
-*  ENSURE PASSWORD IS NOT IN THE LOGS
-*  download of extended class should include superclass values
-*  download of superclass should only include superclass records
-*  enable custom 'format' as way to allow decoration of primitive types such as 'hyperlink', 'email', 'ontology'
-*  fix alter column in case of composite key (difficult, overlapping columns)
-*  sanitize column and table identifiers to [_A-Za-z][_0-9A-Za-z] (we support _ to replace all illegal characters)
-*  in table view, don't show subclass rows unless explicitly enabled
-*  add filter on refSelect in case of overlapping keys

-### first

-*  user manager for admin so I can update passwords
-*  ontology data type, inclusief label
-*  form elementen zoals separator, nesting,
-*  kunnen hergebruiken van groepjes kolommen
-*  extend catalogue to have all we need to replace lifecycle (i.e. tree filter view)
-*  per tabel , per rij en per kolom kunnen vragen of men 'edit' permissie heeft
-*  check roundtrip download/update of data and model and settings ('all')
-*  add audit trail log
-*  change 'email' to 'user' as user id might not come from email
-*  implement order by in table view, default on lastUpdated
-*  investigate migrations (for in place upgrades when metadata tables change)

-*  change refback<-ref into a partof relation, at least in term of edit forms
-*  create a type registry in the frontend allowing for custom input and view components for columns
-*  download using filter that is applied in explorer view
-*  filter option for 'null' and 'not_null'
-*  prefilter UI in case of overlapping keys so you don't get unexpected errors
-*  add custom roles with per table privileges
-*  add custom privileges based on policies (row level security)
-*  oicd integration
-*  test large data => remove 'offset' and replace with 'after' so large offset doesn't slow down
-*  change graphql to have pageInfo{first,prev,next,last} pointers returned'
-*  postgresql cube index feature for aggregation views
-*  custom roles, so I can grant priviliges on tables
-*  long running downloads as jobs
-*  documentation framework so we can start adding some docs (see 'docs')
-*  kan actieve user zien in userlist (als admin en als manager)
-*  create env variable for admin password and add as option to helm chart to ease deploys

-### later
-*  consider parquet as import/export format
-*  bug, if I filter on refback column it fails, must now select reback.other column
-*  create plugin system for services (todo: isolation? runtime loading?)
-*  known bug: if I set refback for refarray to 'null' then ref is not updated!
-*  user interface for row level security
-*  more filter option s for array types (now only 'equals')
-*  improve graphqlError titles and messages
-*  merge Schema and SchemaMetadata and Table and TableMetadata
-*  column level permissions
-*  flattened result in graphql for tables, including group by
-    *  sorting on nested fields in graphql; showing graphql as flat table
-    *  csv result field for that flattened result
-*  Search should work on refback columns
-*  group by
-*  graph mutation next to flat mutation
-*  decide if we need 'insert' seperate from 'update'
-*  complete metadata mutations
-    * delete column
-    * rename column, incl triggers
-    * rename table, including triggers
-*  default limit to 10, maximize on 10.000
-*  add a check for maximum limit of identifiers, i.e. 63 characters (Excel limit)
-*  Default values
-*  Store the descriptions
-*  Finish the legacy reader
-*  column/per value validation, tuple/per row validation
-*  computed values?
-*  create validation procedure for Schema/Table/Column so we can give complete graphqlError messages and remove model checks from from SQL parts

-### someday maybe
-*  throw graphqlError when webservice is called with only csv header and no values
-*  update is actually upsert (insert ... on conflict update) -> can we make it idempotent 'save' (how to update pkey then?)
-*  job api to have long running requests wrapped in a job.
-Should be same as normal api, but then wrapped
-*  reduce build+test times back to under a minute (LOL)
-*  decide to store both ends of ref; added value might be order of items and query speed
-*  cross-schema foreign keys, do we need/want those?
-*  postgresql queries exposed as readonly tables

 # For developers, what I have that works
 last updated 15 nov 2020